joshdvir/uservoice-turbolinks/README.md

 # Uservoice::Turbolinks

-**use with Rails and Assest Pipeline**
+**use with Rails and Asset Pipeline**

 This gem adds support for [Uservoice](http://www.uservoice.com/) to use with Rails Turbolinks.

 When you use the turbolinks and move between pages the Uservoice tab will disappear this gem will bring it back.

 ## Installation